Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-certificates/README.md

 [azure-core documentation](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/core/azure-core/README.md#transport)
 for more information.

-### Asynchronously create a Certificate
+### Asynchronously create a KeyVaultCertificate
-`begin_create_certificate` creates a Certificate to be stored in the Azure Key Vault.
+`begin_create_certificate` creates a KeyVaultCertificate to be stored in the Azure Key Vault.
 If a certificate with the same name already exists, then a new version of the certificate is created.
 Before creating a certificate, a management policy for the certificate can be created or our default policy will be used.
 The `begin_create_certificate` operation returns an async poller.